kadena-community/kadena.js/packages/libs/client/NEW_README.md

 #### Examples

-Create a builder with network and chain already set.
+To create a transaction builder with network and chain already set:

 ```typescript
 // Pre-configure the builder